 Day 1: Travel

 |4:00 p.m.||Meet the guides at Anchorage International Airport (Domestic Terminal), carousel 1 in Alaska Airlines baggage claim.|

-Shuttle transportation to Talkeetna is arranged by RMI (please see the Travel tab).
+Shuttle transportation to Talkeetna is arranged by RMI (please see Travel Details).
 The shuttle leaves at 4:30 p.m. and it is a three hour drive to Talkeetna.
 The group will stop at a grocery store in Wasilla, for the opportunity to purchase any fresh food you'd like to bring on the mountain (cheese, salami, etc).
 The team will arrive in Talkeetna at approximately 9:00 p.m.
 Participants need overnight accommodations.
-Guides, and most RMI climbers, stay at the Talkeetna Motel (please see the Travel tab).
+Guides, and most RMI climbers, stay at the Talkeetna Motel (please see Travel Details).

 Arriving in Talkeetna

 |7:00 a.m.||Meet at The Roadhouse Restaurant, Talkeetna, AK|